iqtree/iqtree.github.io/doc/Concordance-Factor.md

 Site concordance factor (sCF)
 -----------------------------

->**NOTE**: From version 2.2.2 IQ-TREE provides a new and more accurate sCF based on likelihood via `--scfl` option (whereas the original sCF is based on parsimony).
-It is described in the paper "Updated site concordance factors minimize effects of homoplasy and taxon sampling" by Yu et al. [preprint available soon].
+>**NOTE**: From version 2.2.2 IQ-TREE provides a new and more accurate sCF based on likelihood via `--scfl` option ([Mo et al., 2022]), whereas the original sCF is based on parsimony.
 You can download [this version from here](https://github.com/iqtree/iqtree2/releases/tag/v2.2.2).

 Given the species tree `concat.treefile` and the alignment, you can calculate sCF for each branch of the species tree as the fraction of decisive alignment sites supporting that branch: